 Sources of reviews include:

-Rate My Placement: Developed originally by graduates from the University of Loughborough, Rate My Placement advertises internship opportunities and also enables students from any organisation to provide a detailed review of their experience.
+Rate My Placement: Rate My Placement advertises internship opportunities and also enables students from any organisation to provide a detailed review of their experience.

 The Student Room is an on-line student community that provides a forum to students from all institutions from secondary schools through to higher education.
 The topics for discussion are many and varied and include reviews of internships and work placements.
 You can search using key words to identify relevant discussions.